 - Allow air flow

-- store on a soap dish or other storage container that allows your bar to dry fully.
-Nature’s Aid sells bamboo soap dishes that are perfect for shampoo bars
+- store on a soap dish (I like bamboo soap dishes) or other storage container that allows your bar to dry fully.

 - Keep it protected